-The Observatory shares news and information about its operations and science in bi-weekly webinars every other Wednesday at 1 pm ET (except where noted).
-The recordings are linked below, and include a description of topics and presenters in the recording descriptions.
+We share news and information about our operations and science in bi-weekly webinars every other Wednesday at 1 pm ET (except where noted).

 If you would like to listen in live, please use the form at the bottom of this page to subscribe to our Community Update email list.
 You may unsubscribe at any time.